masudur-rahman/expense-tracker-bot/README.md

 `Expense Tracker Bot` is a Telegram Bot to track your expenses.
 It is built using [Go](https://golang.org/) and [Postgres](https://www.postgresql.org/).

-It's currently supporting a single user [masudur-rahman](https://t.me/masudur_rahman).
+It's currently supporting a single user.
+By default, the user is [masudur-rahman](https://t.me/masudur_rahman).

 ## Requirements